 Carrots are a rich source of natural vitamin A which is basically a carotenoid derived from plants.
 And these need to undergo conversion before they are able to manifest qualities of vitamin A and improve acne conditions.
 There are more than six hundred plant based carotenoids that have been identified in nature and only few among these can be converted.
 These include alpha-carotene, beta-carotene and beta-cryptoxanthin.
 The remaining unidentified carotenoids manifest their activity as anti-oxidants and prevent free radicals from becoming active.

-Besides removing acne through the anti-oxidative process, the carotenoids in carrot, like lycopene and lutein, also bring about other beneficial effects on the skin.
+Besides removing acne through the anti-oxidative process, the carotenoids in carrot, like lycopene and lutein, also bring about other beneficial effects on the skin3.
 The following factors highlight this aspect.

 Improvement in Skin Tone – Several scientific studies have confirmed the beneficial effects of carotenoids on skin.
 One study found that carotenoids significantly improved skin color by accumulating at the level of the skin when consumed and another study found that they contributed to the common ‘skin glow’.

-In yet another double blind, randomized study, the efficacy of two carotenoids, namely, lutein and zeaxanthin were analyzed against placebo in 50 healthy volunteers.
+In yet another double-blind, randomized study5, the efficacy of two carotenoids, namely, lutein and zeaxanthin were analyzed against placebo in 50 healthy volunteers.
 The volunteers were given either a combination of lutein and zeaxanthin or placebo.
 At the end of 12 weeks, the scientists concluded that the group receiving the carotenoids had a marked improvement in their skin tone as compared to the placebo group.
 This improvement can be attributed to the high carotenoid content in carrots.

 The above studies have proved that by consuming more carrots, not only will it reduce the oily skin but also help improve skin tone.